GLOBAL MARKETS-Stocks up on Putin comments, bond yields fall

 , trading 0.01 percent stronger at $1.3366.
 The dollar

-retreated more than 50 cents in a minute at one point as shares
+more than 50 cents in a minute at one point as shares of the

 U.S. crude for September delivery settled down $2.01